jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 - **2025-12-19**: Faithfulness fix: rewrote the S2a gate to avoid differentiating the principal-branch `arg`. `GreenTraceIdentity` now includes a real-valued lift `theta` whose coercion to `Real.Angle` agrees with `rgCofactorPhaseAngle` on the Whitney base, and the FTC is applied to that lift.
 - **2025-12-19**: Further shrink: split the bundled S2a gate into two explicit subgates (`CofactorPhaseLift` and `PhaseVelocityFTC`), and added `GreenTraceIdentity.of_lift_and_ftc` to rebuild the bundled trace gate from the smaller pieces.
 - **2025-12-19**: Re-boxed the single “Current hard wall” to the boundary-term gate: the log-branch CR boundary trace identity interface `CRBoundaryTraceInterfaces.CRBoundaryTraceLog` (Lean file `Port/CRBoundaryTraceInterfaces.lean`), which implies the generic `PhaseVelocityBoundaryTrace` hook.
+- **2025-12-19**: Refined the boxed wall to the *direct* Port-level boundary-term hook `PhaseVelocityBoundaryTrace` (in `Port/CofactorCRGreenS2Interfaces.lean`), and demoted `CRBoundaryTraceLog` to a semantic “archetype sufficient condition” implying it.
+Added a non-vacuity note: in any discharge, the trace field must be tied to the same energy model defining `cofactorEbox_poisson`.